rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - **Instances have public/private IPv4 addresses and the instance OS only sees the private IP address**
 - **Instances with IPv6 are are public by default so no translation is necessary**

-## Bation Host or Jump Box
+## Bastion Host or Jump Box

 Often the only way into the private VPC

 ## Stateful and Stateless Firewalls

 - Stateless doesnt know state so you need to define two rules
-- Stateful is intelligent enough to understand the connection so an explicit allow requent will implicity allow the response
+- Stateful is intelligent enough to understand the connection so an explicit allow request will implicity allow the response

 ## NACLS